 Localized Thickening Of The Tympanic Membrane (Eardrum)

 The tympanic membrane (eardrum) is comprised of three layers of tissue.
 The (1) outer cutaneous layer, the (2) middle fibrous layer, and the (3) inner mucosal layer.
 In the case of this patient, it appears that there is a localized thickening of either the outer cutaneous or middle fibrous layers.
 The cause of this is not known, but it does not seem to involve either infection or trauma.
 It is likely of embryologic origin.
-Multiple exams of this same ear have occurred over several years (the patient is a WiscMed staff family member) and the presentation has been stable.
+Multiple exams of this same ear have occurred over several years and the presentation has been stable.

 In some cases, the thickening can be quite dramatic, and appearance may be confused with bullous myringitis.
 The distinction between the two is the complete lack of any symptoms with the layer thickness as opposed to significant distress (pain) and erythema (redness) associated with bullous myringitis.
 There is no apparent clinical significance associated with this finding.
 Here is another case featuring a fibrous disk.